petamoriken/float16/index.md

 ### `isTypedArray`

-`isFloat16Array` is a utility function to check whether the value given as an argument is an instance of a type of `TypedArray` or not.
+`isTypedArray` is a utility function to check whether the value given as an argument is an instance of a type of `TypedArray` or not.
 Unlike `util.types.isTypedArray` in Node.js, this returns `true` for `Float16Array`.